 - Method of assessment: 75 multiple choice questions (MCQs).
-2 hours are allowed for this examination. - This syllabus will be examined from 1 January 2020 until 31 December 2020. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
-Visit www.cii.co.uk/learning/qualifications/unit-insurance-underwriting-process-if3/ - 2.
-Select qualification update on the right hand side of the page.
+2 hours are allowed for this examination. - This syllabus will be examined from 1 January 2024 until 31 December 2024. - · Candidates will be examined on the basis of English law and practice unless otherwise stated. - This PDF document has been designed to be accessible with screen reader technology.
+If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+Visit www.cii.co.uk/qualifications - 2.
+Select the appropriate qualification - 3.
+Select your unit from the list provided - 4.
+Select qualification update on the right hand side of the page

-- 1. Understand the material circumstances relating to the insurance underwriting process - 1.1 Explain why an underwriter needs to be aware of material circumstances in assessing a risk - 1.2 Explain the concept of the duty of fair presentation, to whom it applies and how the duty may be modified - 1.3 Define the words peril and hazard as used in the insurance industry and the relationship between them - 1.4 Explain the significance of moral and physical hazard for underwriters and how they are manifested - 1.5 Describe the methods used by underwriters to obtain material information - 2.
-Understand underwriting procedures relating to the insurance underwriting process - 2.1 Describe the general and specific questions asked of proposers - 2.2 Describe the procedure relating to quotations - 2.3 Explain the methods by which underwriters gather material information and their legal significance - 2.4 Describe the different ways in which premiums are calculated - 2.5 Explain the legal significance of procedures relating to the issue of cover notes, policies and certificates of insurance - 2.6 Describe the relevance of premium payment for valid cover - 2.7 Describe the methods used by insurers to collect premiums including instalment facilities - 2.8 Describe the features of Insurance Premium Tax
+Understand the material circumstances relating to the insurance underwriting process.

+- 1.1 Explain why an underwriter needs to be aware of material circumstances in assessing a risk. - 1.2 Explain the concept of the duty of fair presentation, to whom it applies and how the duty may be modified. - 1.3 Define the words peril and hazard as used in the insurance industry and the relationship between them - 1.4 Explain the significance of moral and physical hazard for underwriters and how they are manifested. - 1.5 Describe the methods used by underwriters to obtain material information.

+2. Understand underwriting procedures relating to the insurance underwriting process.

+- 2.1 Describe the general and specific questions asked of proposers. - 2.2 Describe the procedure relating to quotations. - 2.3 Explain the methods by which underwriters gather material information and their legal significance. - 2.4 Describe the different ways in which premiums are calculated - 2.5 Explain the legal significance of procedures relating to the issue of cover notes, policies and certificates of insurance. - Describe the relevance of premium payment for valid cover. - 2.7 Describe the methods used by insurers to collect premiums including instalment facilities. - 2.8 Describe the features of Insurance Premium Tax.

-3. Understand insurance policies in relation to the insurance underwriting process
+3. Understand insurance policies in relation to the insurance underwriting process.

-- 3.1 Describe the structure, functions and contents of a policy form, including the policy schedule - 3.2 Explain the meaning and significance of common policy exceptions and conditions including terrorism cover - 3.3 Explain how excesses, deductibles and franchises are used - 3.4 Explain the distinction between warranties, conditions and representations - 4.
-Understand renewals and cancellation in relation to the insurance underwriting process - 4.1 Describe the legal significance of procedures relating to renewals - 4.2 Explain how cancellation clauses operate
+- 3.1 Describe the structure, functions and contents of a policy form. - 3.2 Explain the meaning and significance of common policy exclusions. - 3.3 Explain the meaning and significance of common conditions. - 3.4 Explain how excesses, deductibles and franchises are used. - 3.5 Explain the distinction between warranties, conditions and representations.

+4. Understand renewals and cancellation in relation to the insurance underwriting process.

+- 4.1 Describe the legal significance of procedures relating to renewals. - 4.2 Explain how cancellation clauses operate.